 International social security agreements.
-The United States has social security agreements with many countries that eliminate dual taxation and dual coverage.
+The United States has social security agreements, also known as totalization agreements, with many countries that eliminate dual taxation and dual coverage.
 Compensation subject to social security and Medicare taxes may be exempt under one of these agreements.
 You can get more information and a list of agreement countries from the SSA at www.socialsecurity.gov/international or see section 7 of Publication 15-A.